viamrobotics/docs/docs/components/arm/_index.md

 ### GetGeometries

 Get all the geometries associated with the arm in its current configuration, in the [frame](/services/frame-system/) of the arm.
-The [motion](/services/motion/) and [navigation](/services/navigation/) services use the relative position of inherent geometries to configured geometries representing obstacles for obstacle detection and avoidance while motion planning.
+The [motion](/services/motion/) and [navigation](/services/navigation/) services use the relative position of inherent geometries to configured geometries representing obstacles for collision detection and obstacle avoidance while motion planning.

 {{< tabs >}}
 {{% tab name="Python" %}}